LiaTemplates/Pyodide/README.md

                                    --{{1}}--
 There are three ways to use this template.
 The easiest way is to use the `import` statement and the url of the raw text-file of the master branch or any other branch or version.
-But you can also copy the required functionionality directly into the header of your Markdown document, see therefor the [Implementation](#3).
+But you can also copy the required functionality directly into the header of your Markdown document, see therefor the [Implementation](#3).
 And of course, you could also clone this project and change it, as you wish.